Heart Failure Program

 Your heart care team

 At Children’s Mercy, your heart team includes experts from many different areas who all work together to build a care plan for your child’s unique needs.
 The same care team will stay with your family throughout your journey, and they meet regularly to be sure everyone is up to date on your child’s plan.
-Your care team may include:
+Meet the Heart Center team.

 Treatment options for heart failure